Getting a Library Card

 Non-residents may opt instead to obtain a "local use only" library card.
 Such a card will only work at the library at which you obtain it (called the "home library") and may only be used to borrow that library's materials.
 (This means that you will be unable to place reserves on materials yourself.
 Library staff must place the holds for you, and only "home library" materials will be eligible for reserve.)
 The fee for a "local use only" card will be determined by each library's Board of Trustees.
 At the Barrington Library, the current fee for a "local use card" is $25 per year.
 A "local use" card may be issued at the discretion of the home library.
 Per OSL policy, a local library can decide to whom they want to give local cards.
 There is only one "local use" card allowed per person throughout the state (you may not obtain a "local use" card from multiple Rhode Island libraries.)

-To apply for a library card, bring at least one piece of identification that shows your current address to the Circulation Desk.
+To apply for a library card, bring a picture I.D. and at least one piece of identification that shows your current address to the Circulation Desk.
 Valid identification includes: